arcxp-ce-support/Fusion-Training-User-Stories/README.md

 ## Installation and setup

-If you already cloned this repo, set up the .env file and downloaded the PB data, checkout to the branch `powerups-lab-00` to get started.
+If you already cloned down this repo, set up the .env file, and downloaded the PB data, checkout to the branch `powerups-lab-00` to get started.
 Otherwise, follow these steps:

 1. [Clone](https://git-scm.com/docs/git-clone) this repository and checkout to the `powerups-master` branch.